 Sequatchie is a tiny town located in the state of Tennessee.
 With a population of 622 people and just one neighborhood, Sequatchie is the 320th largest community in Tennessee.
 Much of the housing stock in Sequatchie was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Sequatchie economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Sequatchie, where the median household income is $19,366.00.

-Unlike some towns, Sequatchie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sequatchie are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sequatchie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sequatchie is a town of managers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Sequatchie who work in management occupations (45.45%), architecture and engineering (24.24%), and office and administrative support (0.00%).

 Sequatchie is very much a car-oriented town.
 This is because the population of Sequatchie isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.